denimwenda/alx-system_engineering_devops/0x01-shell_permissions/README.md

-sets the mode of same file
+sets the mode of the same file